 The global cache size is specified per source WAN accelerator.
 That is, if you plan to use one target WAN accelerator with several source WAN accelerators, the specified amount of space will be allocated for every source WAN accelerator that will be working with the target WAN accelerator and the size of the global cache will increase proportionally.
 For more information, see WAN Accelerator Sizing.

 The WAN global cache is a “library” that holds data blocks repeatedly going from the source side to the target side.
-The global cache is populated at the first cycle of a remote job.
-The priority is given to data blocks of Windows-based OSes, other OSes like Linux/Unix and standard applications such as Microsoft Exchange Server.
+The global cache is populated at the first cycle of a job to the remote location.
+The priority is given to data blocks of Windows-based OSes, other OSes like Linux/Unix, and Microsoft Exchange Server.

 Veeam Backup & Replication constantly maintains the global cache in the actual state.
 To do that, it continuously monitors data blocks going over WAN and data blocks in the global cache.